cosmos/gaia/ante/README.md

   "deposit": "1000stake"
 }
 ```
-please note: in the above "value" field, coins must sorted by denom.
+Please note: in the above "value" field, coins must sorted alphabetically by denom.

-### min_gas_prices
+### Parameter: min_gas_prices
-min_gas_prices are [`sdk.DecCoins`](https://github.com/cosmos/cosmos-sdk/blob/a1777a87b65fad74732cfe1a4c27683dcffffbfe/types/dec_coin.go#L158) type. min_gas_prices are set up in `config/app.toml` by each node operator.
-Min_gas_prices are a node's further requirement of fees.
+min_gas_prices are a node's further requirement of fees.
 Zero coins are removed from min_gas_prices when [parsing min_gas_prices](https://github.com/cosmos/cosmos-sdk/blob/3a097012b59413641ac92f18f226c5d6b674ae42/baseapp/options.go#L27), this is different from global fees.
-- If the min_gas_prices set a denom that is not global fees's denom set.
+- If the `min_gas_prices` set a denom that is not global fees's denom set.
 This min_gas_prices denom will not be considered when paying fees.
-- If the min_gas_prices have a denom in global fees's denom set, and the  min_gas_prices are lower than global fees, the fee still need to meet the global fees.
+- If the `min_gas_prices` have a denom in global fees's denom set, and the  min_gas_prices are lower than global fees, the fee still need to meet the global fees.
-- If the min_gas_prices have a denom in global fees's denom set, and the  min_gas_prices are higher than global fees, the fee need to meet the min_gas_prices.
+- If the `min_gas_prices` have a denom in global fees's denom set, and the  min_gas_prices are higher than global fees, the fee need to meet the min_gas_prices.

 ### Fee Checks
-Global fees, min_gas_prices and the paid fees all allow zero coins setup, but after parsing fee coins, zero coins and paid fees will be removed from the min_Gas_prices and paid fees.
+Global fees, min_gas_prices and the paid fees all allow zero coins setup.
+After parsing the fee coins, zero coins and paid fees will be removed from the min_gas_prices and paid fees.

 Only global fees might contain zero coins, which is used to define the allowed denoms of paid fees.

-[Fee AnteHandle](https://github.com/cosmos/gaia/blob/yaru/fix-all-fees/ante/fee.go) will take global fees and min_gas_prices and merge them into one [combined `sdk.Deccoins`](https://github.com/cosmos/gaia/blob/f2be720353a969b6362feff369218eb9056a60b9/ante/fee.go#L79) according to the denoms and amounts of global fees and min_gas_prices.
+The [Fee AnteHandle](https://github.com/cosmos/gaia/blob/yaru/fix-all-fees/ante/fee.go) will take global fees and min_gas_prices and merge them into one [combined `sdk.Deccoins`](https://github.com/cosmos/gaia/blob/f2be720353a969b6362feff369218eb9056a60b9/ante/fee.go#L79) according to the denoms and amounts of global fees and min_gas_prices.

-If the paid fee with denom a subset of this combined fees and the amount is higher than/equal to one the fee amount required in the combined fees, the transaction can pass the fee check, otherwise, return error.
+If the paid fee with denom a subset of this combined fees and the amount is higher than/equal to one the fee amount required in the combined fees, the transaction can pass the fee check, otherwise, an error will occur.

 ### Bypass Fees Message Types
-However, the above mentioned global fees and min_as_prices fee checks do not apply to bypass message types.
+The above `global fee` and `min_as_prices` fee checks do not apply to bypass message types.
 Transactions of  bypass message types are free of fee charge.
 However, if the bypass type transactions still carry nonzero fees, the denom has to be a subset of denoms that global fees defined.

-A node can set up its own bypass massage types by inserting `bypass-min-fee-msg-types` in `config/app.toml` .
+A node can set up its own bypass message types by adding the configuration parameter `bypass-min-fee-msg-types` in `config/app.toml` file.

 An example:
 ```shell